EBIvariation/variant-remapping/README.md

 - the ALT field possibly modified if the strand or REF has changed ID, QUAL, FILT and INFO columns of the input VCF
 - Additional fields in the INFO column
 - FORMAT and Sample columns if they were present in the input

+Other files are created alongside the main output:
+- `<output>_nra_variants.vcf` variants successfully remap that landed in a position where the reference allele changed.
+The output contains the original variant and the original reference allele as alternate.
+- `<output>_unmapped.vcf` original variant that could not be successfully remap
+- `<output>_count.yml` YAML file containing counts associated with each round of remapping